ledgetech/ledge/README.md

 ## Config systems

 There are four different layers to the configuration system.
-Firstly there is the main [Redis config](#ledgeconfigure) and [handler defaults](#ledgeset_handler_defaults) config, which are global and must be set during the Nginx `init` phase.
+Firstly, there are the main [Redis config](#ledgeconfigure) and [handler defaults](#ledgeset_handler_defaults), which are global and must be set during the Nginx `init` phase.

-Beyond this, you can specify [handler instance config](#ledgecreate_handler) on an Nginx `location` block basis, and finally there are some performance tuning config options for the [worker](#ledgecreate_worker) instances.
+You can specify [handler instance config](#ledgecreate_handler) on an Nginx `location` block basis, and finally there are some performance tuning options for the [worker](#ledgecreate_worker) instances.

-In addition, there is an [events system](#events-system) for binding Lua functions to mid-request events, proving opportunities to dynamically alter configuration.
+In addition, there is an [events system](#events-system) for binding Lua functions to mid-request events, providing opportunities to dynamically alter configuration.

 [Back to TOC](#table-of-contents)

 ## Events system

 Ledge makes most of its decisions based on the content it is working with.
-HTTP request and response headers drive the semantics for content delivery, and so rather than having countless configuration options to change this, we instead provide opportunities to alter the given semantics when necessary.
+HTTP request and response headers drive the semantics for content delivery, so instead of having many configuration options to override this, we provide opportunities to alter the given semantics by binding functions to events.

 For example, if an `upstream` fails to set a long enough cache expiry, rather than inventing an option such as "extend\_ttl", we instead would `bind` to the `after_upstream_request` event, and adjust the response headers to include the ttl we're hoping for.